 The main benefit of using white pepper is the reduced pungency, along with the white color.
 White sauces will usually call for white pepper, though black can be substituted in a pinch.
 Just know that the flavor of black pepper will be more powerful and spicy.

-Yes, white pepper can be used instead of black pepper, and vice versa.
+White pepper can be used instead of black pepper, and vice versa.
 There are two things to keep in mind when substituting:

-- Flavor will be much more powerful with black pepper.
+• Flavor will be much more powerful with black pepper.
 If the recipe calls for black pepper, and you use white instead, you may miss out on some of the spiciness.

 Green Peppercorn

-Green peppercorn is a less common variety of pepper, and is produced by harvesting extremely under-ripe fruits from the piper nigrum plant.
+Green peppercorn is a far less common variety of pepper, and is produced by harvesting extremely under-ripe fruits from the piper nigrum plant.
 The unripe berries are then either dried or pickled.

 The flavor can be described as fresh and earthy, but not spicy like typical black pepper.

 Green peppercorns can cost around $1-2 per ounce, either fresh or pickled.
-Since the berries are picked very early during the growth period, the yields are much lower.
+Since the berries are picked very early during the growth period, the yields are lower.
 Thus, the price of green peppercorn is typically higher than that of black or white pepper.

 Green peppercorns are the traditional ingredient in classic peppercorn sauce.
-This is an aromatic, flavor packed sauce that is typically used to dress red meats and potatoes.
+This is an aromatic, flavor-packed sauce that is typically used to dress red meats and potatoes.

 Red Peppercorn